mitchnegus/NE150-discussion/exercises/exercises.md

 ## Week 7

-Neutron Multiplication: the 4/6 factor formula and terms, the lifecycle of a neutron generation
+Neutron multiplication: the 4/6 factor formula and terms, the lifecycle of a neutron generation
 [Concept question slides](concepts/disc07_concepts.pdf)